CPSC 4440/5440: Real-World Cryptography (‘26 Spring)

 Course Description⬆️

-Cryptography provides strong security and privacy guarantees in well-defined mathematical models, but applying it to real-world systems is an art—one that must account for performance, cost, evolving adversarial threats, and even user behavior.
-This course focuses on the practical art of designing and applying cryptography in real systems, examining how cryptographic tools underpin today’s digital infrastructure and protect users against powerful and evolving threats, including rogue governments, privacy-prying corporations, and malicious AI content.
-Topics include secure channels, authentication, anonymity, end-to-end encrypted messaging, and Trusted Execution Environments (TEEs).
+Cryptography provides strong security and privacy guarantees in well-defined mathematical models, but applying it to real-world systems is an art that must account for performance, cost, evolving adversarial threats, and even user behavior.
+This course examines how cryptographic tools underpin today’s digital infrastructure and protect users against powerful and evolving threats, including rogue governments, privacy-prying corporations, and malicious AI content.
+Topics include TLS, anonymity (e.g., Tor, DC Nets), secure messaging (e.g., Signal, WhatsApp), anonymity credentials (e.g., Cloudflare’s Privacy Pass, Google and Apple’s Private Tokens), Digital Identity, and Trusted Execution Environments (e.g., Intel SGX).

 Prerequisites⬆️